Know before you go

 Parking informationFollow track down to the Trust car park, but please note that the track is very rough in places and is therefore difficult to access without a 4x4.

-Paths generally flat, steps to access both elevated hides
+Paths generally flat, but unsurfaced.
+Steps to access both elevated hides.

-Paths generally flat, steps to access both elevated hides.
+Paths are generally flat, but not surfaced.
+There are steps to access both elevated hides.
 Contact the Trust for disabled access information.

 When to visit